 - Tree Observations

-There are many ways to track and observe the weather.
-The followiing video and charts are how I have students observe and track the weather.
-I have found that 2nd grade and up can do this independtly.
+The following video and charts are how I have students observe and track the weather.
+I have found that 2nd grade and up can do this independently.
 Using a minimum/maximum thermometer allows us to track the high, low and current temperature data which could be graphed to show school year trends.
 Graphing, interpreting and reporting on garden data is a good rainy day activity.

 - Spread new (green) material evenly on top of pile.
 Chop with spade.